ravigajul/SOAPUIForMe/README.md

 // Get the request object from the login step def request = loginStep.getTestRequest() as WsdlTestRequest

+// Get the project directory
+def projectDir = new File(context.expand('${projectDir}'))

+// File name you want to attach def fileName = "test.txt"

-// Path to the file you want to attach def filePath = "C:/Users/<user>/Downloads/test.txt"
+// Construct the file path relative to the project directory def filePath = projectDir.path + File.separator + fileName

 // Create a file object
 def file = new File(filePath)